Atlassian (TEAM) Receives a Rating Update from a Top Analyst

-In a report released yesterday, Ittai Kidron from Oppenheimer reiterated a Buy rating on Atlassian (TEAM), with a price target of $155.00.
+In a report released yesterday, Richard Davis from Canaccord Genuity maintained a Buy rating on Atlassian (TEAM), with a price target of $165.00.
 The company’s shares closed last Monday at $132.64.

-According to TipRanks.com, Kidron is a top 25 analyst with an average return of 30.3% and a 71.7% success rate.
-Kidron covers the Technology sector, focusing on stocks such as Cambium Networks, Citrix Systems, and Elastic.
+According to TipRanks.com, Davis is a top 25 analyst with an average return of 45.8% and a 86.9% success rate.
+Davis covers the Technology sector, focusing on stocks such as Bill.com Holdings, Salesforce, and Everbridge.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Atlassian with a $149.25 average price target, a 13.4% upside from current levels.
+Currently, the analyst consensus on Atlassian is a Strong Buy with an average price target of $153.86, a 17.0% upside from current levels.
 In a report issued on January 13, Morgan Stanley also upgraded the stock to Buy with a $175.00 price target.

 See today’s analyst top recommended stocks >>